Outer Banks sand dune stabilized by sea oats.

 - The sand dunes that line the beach are manmade

 During the Great Depression the Civilian Conservation Corps (CCC) was a government make work program that may have been the most successful of its kind ever.
 Hired by the government, young men (and some women) were given a job—an improvement since unemployment hovered around 23-24%—paid a minimal wage, most of which was sent home and fed three meals a day.
-In exchange they built many of the trails and building of our National Parks.
+In exchange they built many of the trails and buildings of our National Parks.
 The Appalachian Trail, as an example.
 They also built the dunes facing the Atlantic Ocean in an effort to stabilize the Outer Banks.

 - Nags Head was one of the first tourist towns in the United States